SparkCoreV/SparkCoreV/README.md

 # Namaste!
-I'm Vishal 🚀🔥
+I'm Vishal🚀🔥

 ## 🚀 About Me

 - 👨‍💻 Passionate about **coding, content creation & startups** – building the future, one step at a time!
 - 💡 Learning **React, JavaScript & Python** to create impactful projects.
 - 🎯 On a mission to hit the **top 0.00001%** in success.
+- 🌿 I am spiritual and deeply connected to Indian wisdom – learning from the **Bhagavad Gita & the teachings of Lord Dattatreya**.

 ## 💻 Tech Stack